cloudevents/spec/messagecatalog/spec.md

 ### 2.2.5 Message definition version

 A message definition version is an object that defines the concrete shape of a message in said version.
-The attributes defined here are common to all message formats.
+The message definition version inherits all attributes of the containing message definition object.

 #### `version` (message definition version)